đź‘‹ Now accepting new clients at Golden Collective in Golden, BC. Book Online

-The mimic muscles, genetics, and life experience play a significant role in how our faces change with age and time.
-SFL therapy addresses the visual and physical changes associated with aging and daily stressors, helping you achieve a more rested and balanced appearance.
+The mimic muscles, genetics, and life experience play a significant role in how our faces change throughout our lifetime.
+Massage, like with the rest of the body, supports tissue health and muscle function, as well as helping you achieve a more calm appearance.

 – Topics Covered –

-Our facial expressions play a significant role in how in communicating and conveying our emotions.
-However, the constant use of our facial muscles can lead to tissue imbalances that affect our overall appearance.
+Our facial expressions play a significant role in communicating and conveying our emotions.
+Like body postures, our facial muscles can develop habitual overuse and underuse postures, which can in turn show up on our faces.

 • Over-toned muscles and restrictive connective tissue